zhiyishou/prefix.js/README.md

 }
 ```

-If we run this code in Safari , and `transform` or `scale` is not supported in some older versions, **prefix.js** will trying to test whether if `-webkit-transform` is supported and using it when it is.
+If we run this code in Safari , and `transform` is not supported in some older versions, **prefix.js** will trying to test whether if `-webkit-transform` is supported and using it when it is.

 ##2.Media and Keyframes supported

+###Media

 ```css
 @media screen and (max-width: 900px){